skaliaksei/Info/cv.md

 ## English

 > Pre intermediate (A2) level.
 Taught english in school.

-> Now I work very hard with this problem in online courses and with my trainer.
+> Now I work very hard on this problem in online courses and with my trainer.
 I aspire to practice in other countries (for example, Lithuania, Spain, Germany); reading technical documentation and dev books.